 Carbohydrates include foods such as bread, pasta, rice, potatoes, sweets, noodles, sweet potatoes, squash, cakes etc. Aim for a small portion, once per day and make sure it’s on a day you’re exercising.
 A good rule of thumb could be to not eat carbs you haven’t earned.

-Instead, prioritise your consumption of good quality protein (lean meat, fish, eggs) and high fibre fruit and vegetables (broccoli, blueberries, sweetcorn, carrots, peas, apples, tomatoes, cucumber, cabbage etc).
+Instead, according to a naturopathic doctor in Scottsdale, prioritise your consumption of good quality protein (lean meat, fish, eggs) and high fibre fruit and vegetables (broccoli, blueberries, sweetcorn, carrots, peas, apples, tomatoes, cucumber, cabbage etc).

 Taking a multivitamin supplement, a vitamin D supplement and a fish oil is helpful too.
 I see them as a nutritional insurance that will plug any mineral gaps in your diet.
 It takes a few seconds (I take mine last thing at night when I’m in bed) and will help to keep your vitamin and mineral levels high.